saper0/qpcert/README.md

 ## Code information

-We used code fragments from
+Our code is an adaptation and extension of the codebase from

 * [Provable robustness of (graph) neural networks against data poisoning and backdoor attacks](https://arxiv.org/abs/2407.10867)

+Furthermore, it contains code fragments from

 * [Revisiting Robustness in Graph Machine Learning](https://github.com/saper0/revisiting_robustness/)
 * [PyTorch Geometric](https://github.com/pyg-team/pytorch_geometric)